BubbleJSCode/BubbleJS/readme.md

 ## About BubbleJS

-> BubbleJS was created by Sparky2you a young guy that is extremely advanced in informatics development. 🚀
+> BubbleJS was created by Sparky2you guy that is extremely advanced in informatics development. 🚀